New WAIT Feature Gives You Even More Flexibility of Test

 Get a quick online quote for the AT5600 WAIT test (or any of the other test options) here.

-Once purchased, tests are enabled by keycode so you can be testing power factor in seconds.
+Once purchased, tests are enabled by keycode so you can be using the new test in seconds.